 “Wherever there is number, there is beauty.”
 So wrote the Greek philosopher Proclus.
 But can an ancient mathematical formula really help make today’s faces more attractive?
 A number of doctors insist it can.
-So how can phi – the golden ratio – play a role in contemporary aesthetic medicine?
+So how can phi – also known as the golden ratio – play a role in contemporary aesthetic medicine?

 Dr Tatiana Lapa, medical director of The Studio Clinic in London’s Harley Street, says a specific mathematical ratio can explain why some people are considered attractive and others are not.
 The magic number?
 1.618.